Madhurima1819/CentroidDetection-using-ML/README.md

-# rnn-centroid-detection
+# Centroid Detection (RNN-SOM)
-A project, created for developing code for building a Centroid Detection Algorithm using SOM (RNN)
+Project Codecs for Centroid Detection of Moving Objects/Particles with the help of RNN Implementations. <TO-DO Documentations>.